Language: EN

 Search🔴

-However, we now have the option to add and remove elements.
-Removing an element at the end of the collection is O(1), since we only have to reduce the element count.
+However, we now have the ability to add and remove elements.
+Removing an element from the end of the collection is O(1), since we only need to decrease the element counter.

-Adding an element at the end can be O(1), if the list has available capacity.
-If it happens to be full, the list will have to be expanded, which is an O(n) operation.
+Adding an element to the end can be O(1), if the list has available capacity.
+If it just so happens to be full, the list will need to be expanded, which is an O(n) operation.

-Finally, adding or removing an element at the beginning or in the middle of the collection is O(n), because the list has to shift all the elements to locate / remove the new element.
+Finally, adding or removing an element at the beginning or in the middle of the collection is O(n), because the list has to shift all the elements to place/remove the new element.

-Internally, a LISTA is usually implemented as an object around an ARRAY.
+Internally a list is usually implemented as an object around an array.
 This object contains:

 • The data array